A Visual Guide to Version Control

 Visual Examples

 This guide is purposefully high-level: most tutorials throw a bunch of text commands at you.
-I prefer to cover the high-level concepts without getting stuck in the syntax (the manual is always there, don’t worry).
+Let’s cover the high-level concepts without getting stuck in the syntax (the Subversion manual is always there, don’t worry).
 Sometimes it’s nice to see what’s possible.

 Checkins